freedombox/FreedomBox/doc/dev/tutorial/beginning.rst

 Picking an app
 ^^^^^^^^^^^^^^

 We must first, of course, pick an application to add to FreedomBox.
+Many potential applications that can be added to FreedomBox have been listed on the `FreedomBox wiki <https://wiki.debian.org/FreedomBox/LeavingTheCloud>`.
 For the purpose of this tutorial, let us pick Transmission.
 Transmission daemon handles Bitorrent file sharing.
 BitTorrent is a peer-to-peer file sharing protocol.